Angel Numbers, Astrology & Spiritual SymbolismAngel Numbers, Astrology & Spiritual Symbolism

 Ranní ptáče dál doskáče

-Translation: “The early bird gets further.”
+Translation: “The early bird jumps further.”

 Co nejde silou, jde rozumem